theRookieCoder/bp_logger/README.md

 To use BP Logger, you must first sign in with Google.
 Then BP Logger will use your Google account to access your Google Drive (with your permission).
 After that, BP Logger can add the date, time, diastolic, and systolic values to a GSheets file called log.

-## Building

-If you want to install the app by building from source:

-- Install Dart and Flutter SDK on your computer, they're pretty large in size
-- Download the source files using `gh repo clone theRookieCoder/bp_logger`
-- `cd` into the source folder
-- Connect your Android or iPhone using a usb cable (or wirelessly if you know how to do that)
-- Check that Flutter can see your phone by running `flutter devices`
-- Run `flutter run --release`
-- If you run into issues, try running `flutter doctor` and seeing if that helps

 ## Installing

 Currently, BP Logger is not available in any app stores and hence has to sideloaded.